-There are various reasons your Sound Alerts could sound distorted, have crackling sounds, or have some other unwanted audio fragments.
+There are various reasons why your Sound Alerts could sound distorted, have crackling sounds, or have some other unwanted audio fragments.
+This guide will show you the most common troubleshooting steps for these issues:

 Control Audio via OBS

 The most common reason is a bug related to the "Control Audio via OBS/Streamlabs" setting.
-This bug can affect OBS and Streamlabs and can only be fixed by disabling the "Control audio via OBS" or the similar "Control audio via Streamlabs" setting.
+This bug can affect OBS or Streamlabs and can only be fixed by disabling the "Control Audio via OBS" or the similar "Control Audio via Streamlabs" setting.

 Disabling Control Audio via OBS